trey-rosius/babysitter_api/README.md

 > When you pray for the rain, you've got to deal with the mud too

 Working from home ain't all sunshine and merry making.
-Most of us are parents, and for some sweet reason, our kids always decide to show how much they love us, during zoom meetings or when we want to put some work in.
+Most of us are parents, and for some sweet reason, our kids always decide to show how much they love us, during zoom meetings or when we want to put in some work.
 <br />
 <br />
-They're either banging on the closed door or creating some noise with stuff from outside, because there's nobody to sit and put them to order.
+They're either banging on the closed door or creating some noise with their toys, because there's nobody to sit and put them to order.
 <br />
 <br />
 There has to be a solution to this 🤔.
 Yeahhhh...
 Get a nanny.But then,other issues come in.